A little archery humour

 you, not so much.

-Time flies like an arrow but fruit flies prefer a nectarine.
+Time flies like an arrow but fruit flies like a banana.

 If you want to join this club, I could pull some strings.

 Archery has a lot of drawbacks, but you can't try it until you nock it.

 Sometimes after archery we meet at the cheese shop, just to shoot the Bries.